Antarctica in February

 Robert Island

-Robert Island, part of the South Shetland archipelago, is often overlooked but boasts remarkable landscapes and diverse wildlife.
+Robert Island, a part of the South Shetland archipelago, is often overlooked but boasts remarkable landscapes and diverse wildlife.
 This hidden gem features rugged coastlines and snow-capped peaks that captivate adventurers.
-Visitors can encounter thriving chinstrap penguin colonies and, with some luck, may spot a rare elephant seal sunbathing on the shore.
-The island's serene environment offers a unique opportunity for birdwatchers and wildlife enthusiasts to observe a variety of species in their natural habitat, making it a must-visit destination for those exploring Antarctica.
+You might encounter chinstrap penguin colonies and, with some luck, may spot a rare elephant seal sunbathing on the shore.

 Portal Point